konradsikorski/VSS.Extension.ChangeState/README.md

 > New <> Active <> Resolved <> Closed

 ### Supported projects
-For now only Agile project template is fully supported.
+For now only Agile and Scrum project templates are fully supported.
 For other templates this extension will not show some specific states.